-I Recently Received An Email From One Of My Yoga Lesson Planner Members Asking How To Incorporate Asana Movements With: Protraction & Retraction, Abduction & Adduction Shoulders, Flexion & Extension Of Knees, Flexion & Extension Of Hips, Lateral Flex Of Lumbar Spine, And Shoulder External Rotation.
+I Recently Received An Email From One Of My Yoga Genie Lesson Planner Members Asking How To Incorporate Asana Movements With: Protraction & Retraction, Abduction & Adduction Shoulders, Flexion & Extension Of Knees, Flexion & Extension Of Hips, Lateral Flex Of Lumbar Spine, And Shoulder External Rotation.
 Phew!
 Yep.
 I Know.
 That’s Epic.
 That’s Why My Email Reply To Her Morphed Into…Yoga Anatomy Joint Actions 101: A Crash Course For Yoga Teachers

 This blog post is a crash course on the joint actions for yoga anatomy.

 Click a link below to be scrolled down to the section you want:

 99.9% of yoga teacher trainees utterly freak out when it comes to learning “yoga anatomy”.

 The other 0.1% are either lying to themselves, or have had some sort of medical training where they have been exposed to “anatomy”.
 So, don’t feel bad.
 You’re in good company with the 99.9% of us.